lentendu/DeltaMP/README.md

 The TAB-separated OTU matrices each contains a dense matrix of read counts per OTUs in each sample, each row corresponding to an OTU and each column to a sample, the second to last column containing the consensus taxonomic assignment (labeled as “taxonomy”), and the last column listing the representative sequence identifiers (labeled as “repseq”).
 Taxonomic rank with no consensus assignment are labeled with “unidentified”.

-+ "SUBPROJECT.json.biom": biom sparse OTU matrix for all OTUs, JSON encoded, with BioProject metadata annotation for samples and taxonomy, assignment bootstraps and function annotations for observations
++ SUBPROJECT.json.biom: biom sparse OTU matrix for all OTUs, JSON encoded, with BioProject metadata annotation for samples and taxonomy, assignment bootstraps and function annotations for observations
-+ "SUBPROJECT.read_counts.tsv": tab separated table of read counts in each sample for each step of the pipeline
++ SUBPROJECT.read_counts.tsv: tab separated table of read counts in each sample for each step of the pipeline
-+ "SUBPROJECT.log": contains the compilation of all logs (standard output and standard error normally printed in the terminal) outputted by the different steps in their called order
++ SUBPROJECT.log: contains the compilation of all logs (standard output and standard error normally printed in the terminal) outputted by the different steps in their called order
-+ "SUBPROJECT.raw_and_pair-end_reads_statistics.pdf": contains graphical representations of length and quality distributions as well as the average quality over the raw sequences for each sequence library, for both the full library and for each sample in the library.
++ SUBPROJECT.raw_and_pair-end_reads_statistics.pdf: contains graphical representations of length and quality distributions as well as the average quality over the raw sequences for each sequence library, for both the full library and for each sample in the library.
-+ "configuration.SUBPROJECT.tsv": the original configuration file
++ configuration.SUBPROJECT.tsv: the original configuration file

 ### documentation: